taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Sequencer

 A party responsible for ordering and executing transactions on the rollup.
 The sequencer verifies transactions, compresses the data into a block, and submits the batch to Ethereum L1 as a single transaction.
+Often synonymous with [proposer](#proposer).

 ## Settlement

-The layer of blockchain functionality where the execution of rollups is verified and disputes are resolved.
-This layer does not exist in monolithic chains and is an optional part of the modular chains.
+The mechanism with which the execution of rollup blocks and the resultant state is verified and possible disputes are resolved.
+In the context of rollups or other modular blockchains, it often refers to the proof system used--validity (ZK) or fraud proofs, or a combination thereof.
+Sometimes it will refer to this mechanism along with where the mechanism's outputs are ultimately published and verified, as in Ethereum being a settlement layer by verifying the proof(s).

 ## Smart contract